prefix-dev/shell/README.md

 The most common bash commands are implemented and we are linking with the `coreutils` crate to provide the most important Unix commands in a cross-platform, memory safe way (such as `mv`, `cp`, `ls`, `cat`, etc.).

+This new shell also already has _tab completion_ for files and directories, and _history_ support thanks to `rustyline`.

 The project is still very early but can already be used as a daily driver.

 ## How to run this